Medicines and treatments for a throat infection

 Phone for medicines information

 To choose the best medicine for you or your child, ask your pharmacist or doctor for advice, and always read the label on your medicine.
 You can call the NPS Medicines Line on 1300 MEDICINE (1300 633 424) to get information about your prescription, over-the-counter and complementary medicines (‘herbal’ and ‘natural’ medicines and vitamin and mineral supplements) from a pharmacist.
-Your call will be answered by healthdirect Australia.
+Your call will be answered by healthdirect Australia (except Queensland and Victoria).

 Antibiotics aren’t helpful for most people with a sore throat.
 This is because:

 - most throat infections are caused by viruses (antibiotics don’t kill viruses)

 - even if your throat infection is caused by bacteria, antibiotics won’t make much difference to your symptoms, or to the length of time you are unwell (your body’s immune system will take care of the infection — antibiotics will only shorten your illness by less than 1 day)

 - taking antibiotics when you don’t really need them can mean they won’t work when you do need them (see antibiotic resistance).

 Antibiotics can prevent complications in people at risk